Creating a complete dataset in vertical farming solutions

 Stacked growing beds full of leafy greens under artificial light and in a mesmerising mist.
 That’s the description of an indoor vertical farm at LettUs Grow.
 It’s their mission to bring the point of production closer to the point of consumption and enable anyone to grow food anywhere.
 This will reduce the waste and carbon footprint in fresh food production.
 With their vertical farming solutions they aim to boost the indoor farming industry.
 Analysing data is key to their mission.

 Find a place in the food supply chain

 Ricardo Lopes in an indoor vertical farm container.

-Ricardo Lopes is a plant researcher for LettUs Grow .
+Ricardo Lopes is a plant researcher for LettUs Grow.
 He started out in the greenhouse industry and switched to vertical farming.
-He saw that the last 5 years more and more people are starting to take this innovative approach more seriously.
-“The last few years there is more research being done in this field.
-Probably the same process that was happening in the greenhouse industry 20-30 years ago.”
+He saw that the last 5 years more and more people are starting to take the innovative approach of vertical farming more seriously.
+Ricardo is testing a large variety of crops in the LettUs Grow system.

 LettUs Grow and Ricardo are optimistic that vertical farming will find its place in the food supply chain.
 “Maybe not next year, but maybe in 5-10 years we’ll be able to supply a significant amount of fresh products worldwide.
 Not replacing any other system, but complementary.
 Especially in large cities.”

 How can we help you digitise your cultivation process?

 Analyse all kinds of information from different data sources such as climate computers, sensors and manual input in a central platform.
 Improve the production process of your crops, plants, seeds or bulbs together with advisors, distributors and researchers.
 We are happy to talk to you about which service model is most suitable for your company.